pedrof69/Grid9/marketing/reddit-post.md

 Hey everyone!
 I'm excited to share Grid9, an open-source coordinate compression system I've been working on.

 **What is Grid9?**
-Grid9 compresses GPS coordinates into just 9 characters while maintaining 3-meter precision on land - the same accuracy as what3words but 53% shorter.
+Grid9 compresses GPS coordinates into just 9 characters while maintaining uniform 3-meter precision globally - the same accuracy as what3words but 53% shorter.

 **Key Features:**
 - **9-character codes**: `Q7KH2BBYF` instead of `40.7128, -74.0060`